Tourilli River: Geography

 The Tourilli river flows in a bend on the east bank of the Sainte-Anne river.
-This confluence is located 14.1 km west of the course of the Jacques-Cartier River, 22.2 km north of the center of the village of Saint-Raymond and 74.6 km north of the confluence of the Sainte-Anne with the Saint Lawrence river.
+This confluence is located 14.1 km west of the course of the Jacques-Cartier River, 22.2 km north of the center of the village of Saint-Raymond and 74.6 km north of the confluence of the Sainte-Anne with the St. Lawrence River.

-From this confluence, the current descends on 109.1 km generally south and southwest following the course of the Sainte-Anne river, to the northwest bank of the Saint Lawrence river.
+From this confluence, the current descends on 109.1 km generally south and southwest following the course of the Sainte-Anne river, to the northwest bank of the St. Lawrence River.

 Toponymy

 In a mountainous landscape, the profile of the river and its valley sometimes appears in cascades, sometimes in almost vertical walls.
 This wooded area was long renowned for the richness of its forest species and game, as evidenced by the surveyor John Neilson in 1888.

 This toponymic designation, of Aboriginal origin, appears for the first time in a text by the surveyor John Adams in 1829, in the form "Atourile".
 Two translations are known for this word: "the executioner" and "agitated water"; this latter meaning, linked to the language wendate, seems to have been imposed.
 The region having been frequented by several Aboriginal nations in the last century, it often happened that several names or meanings were used for the same entity.
 In addition, on a survey plan dating back to 1854, the Tourille river shape can be noted.

 The toponym "Rivière Tourilli" was formalized on December 5, 1968, at the Bank of Place Names of the Commission de toponymie du Québec.